Ever30/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL (Project 2)
-In this challenge,  we test some of the functions that we learned during this past week.
+In this challenge, we test out some of the features we learned over the past weeks.

 # Team members
 Tan Vale, Iris Michelson, Dylan S., Nathan Transon, and Everardo Garcia.